popphp/docs/user_guide/databases.rst

     $db = Pop\Db\Db::connect('mysql', $options);
     Pop\Db\Record::setDb($db);

-And that database adapter will be used for all table classes in your application that extend `Pop\\Db\\Record`.
+That database adapter will be used for all table classes in your application that extend `Pop\\Db\\Record`.
-If you want a specific database adapter for a particular table class, you can specify that as well:
+If you want a specific database adapter for a particular table class, you can specify that on the table sub-class level:

 .. code-block:: php